barrettotte/barrettotte.github.io/content/about.md

 - Build a radio astronomy station
 - Build a basic scanning electron microscope
 - Build a fusor
-- Create and publish a small game to Steam
+- Create a co-op game and publish to Steam
 - Complete *From Stones to Qubits* project

 I have a lot more goals, but it would be excessive to list all of them here.